-• Retail / commercial mix may allow for variation in format size appropriate to the use and site area, and should have minimal setbacks from the property line to animate the street edge.
+- Retail / commercial uses may allow for variation in format size appropriate to the use and site area, and should have minimal setbacks from the property line to animate the street edge. - Distinctive building designs shall be provided at corner locations to reinforce their landmark status along the Dundas streetscape. - Corner buildings shall be sited close to street corners and provide façades which appropriately address both street frontages in a consistent manner.